 Mary-Anne THOMAS: The member for Eildon raised a matter for the Minister for Roads and Road Safety, and the action that she is seeking is that the minister improve safety for cyclists on Donna Buang Road.
 I will ensure that the minister is aware of that request.
-The member for Narre Warren South raised a matter for the attention of the Minister for Community Sport, and the action that he seeks is that that the minister provide him an update on the recent Allan Labor government budget allocation of \$250,000 to ensure lights are delivered at Hampton Park.
-Of course this will make a world of difference to the Swallows, who play on that.
-Swallows?
+The member for Narre Warren South raised a matter for the attention of the Minister for Community Sport, and the action that he seeks is that the minister provide him an update on the recent Allan Labor government budget allocation of \$250,000 to ensure lights are delivered at Hampton Park.
+Of course this will make a world of difference to the Sparrows, who play on that.
+The member for Murray Plains raised a matter for the attention of the Minister for Education, and the action he seeks is that the minister deliver a new toilet block to meet the needs of the students at Swan Hill College.